Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Estrogen & serotonin

 The production of estrogen is correlated with the action of serotonin, a neurotransmitter that acts as our “happy hormone” by reducing anxiety and fostering feelings of wellbeing.
-This is why, as estrogen fluctuate during the menopausal transition, serotonin pathways can be affected, which can affect mood.
+This is why, as estrogen fluctuates during the menopausal transition, serotonin pathways can be affected, which can affect mood.

 Progesterone & GABA